eclipse/steady/docs/public/content/admin/index.md

 In case you are running behind a proxy you need to configure it in the `--build-arg` arguments.

 As a result, the folders `docker/<component-name>` will contain compiled JARs (or WARs, depending on the component).
+The folder `docker/client-tools` will be populated with the JARs for patch-analyzer and cli-scanner.

 Finally, you may want to make all artifacts available to the developers of your organization (e.g., through an internal Nexus or other artifact distribution system).